"No Unforgivable Curses from you, Potter! You haven't got the nerve or the ability -"

 -- Severus Snape (HBP28)

-Three curses in particular are known as Unforgivable because using them on another human being can result in a life term in Azkaban.
-These three curses were used extensively by Voldemort’s followers during his rise to power in the 1970s, and their use by Aurors against suspects was in turn authorized by Bartemius Crouch senior at that time.
+The Unforgivable Curses are three curses in particular that when used on another human being can result in a life term in Azkaban.
+These three curses were used extensively by Voldemort’s followers during his rise to power in the 1970s, and their use by Aurors against suspects was in turn authorized by Bartemius Crouch Sr at that time.
 One, the Killing Curse, was used by Voldemort himself on Harry Potter, but the curse backfired and Voldemort was defeated.

 The three curses are: